 - Food-Monthly We feed our pet dry food from the local shops.
-Speciality, diet or adult food can run you more money especially if it’s vet food.
+Specialty, diet or adult food can run you more money especially if it’s vet food.

 - Dog Treats/Dog Cookies- Monthly and these can get costly depending on what you buy.